 Best projectors Buying Guide: Welcome to What Hi-Fi?'s round-up of the best projectors - Full HD, 4K, portable and short throw - that you can buy in 2021.

-With most movie theatres closed, creating your own big screen home cinema is a must, and the core to any set-up is the best projector that you can buy.
-While a 65in TV is great for watching films, with picture sizes routinely north of 100in, the best projectors are in a different league.
-Throw in whisper-quiet operation, a decent AV amp and surround speaker package and you've got yourself a bonafide home movie night.
+There's nothing quite liking watch a film on the big screen and that's what the best projectors offer.
+It's a slice of cinema in your very own home with pictures often up to 300in in size.
+The best 4K HDR projectors can provide a glorious sense of cinematic depth with that extra big screen action.
+Throw in whisper-quiet operation, a decent AV amp and surround speaker package, and you've got yourself a bonafide home movie night.

-We've rounded up our favourite projectors, including Full HD and native 4K models, which also support HDR, and some short throw projector action too for those with smaller spaces.
+We've rounded up our favourite projectors, including Full HD and native 4K models, which also support HDR, and some short throw projectors too for those with smaller spaces.
 There are even one or two portables that would make an excellent bring-along addition to a garden party for an outdoor cinema experience.
 The only question is how much do you have to spend?

 Naturally, a great 4K projector will cost more than a Full HD one, and real, actual native 4K costs even more than those which use pixel shifting to spoof that top-end resolution.
 Fear not, though, we've got something for all budgets in our best projector list below.
 Just remember to save some money for the projector screen and the popcorn!